 Dr. Charles M. Balch is the founding Editor-in-Chief of the Annals of Surgical Oncology.
-He is currently Professor of Surgery, Oncology, and Dermatology at the Johns Hopkins Medical Institutions, and also serves as Deputy Director for Clinical Trials and Outcomes Research and Director of the Johns Hopkins Clinical Research Network for the Johns Hopkins Institute for Clinical and Translational Research.
 He is the editor of Cutaneous Melanoma, regarded as the authoritative textbook on melanoma, now in its 5th edition; is founding Editor-in-Chief of Patient Resource Cancer Guides, and was the founding Editor-in-Chief of the journal Breast Diseases.
 He is Chair of the Melanoma Staging Committee of the American Joint Committee on Cancer (AJCC).
 In past years, Dr. Balch has served as Executive Vice President and CEO of the American Society of Clinical Oncology, and as President and CEO of the City of Hope National Medical Center.
 At the University of Texas M.D.
 Anderson Cancer Center, he served as Executive Vice President for Health Affairs, Vice President of Hospital and Clinics, and Head of the Division of Surgery, among other positions.
 Dr. Balch's leadership roles have involved the Society of Surgical Oncology (as President), the American Board of Surgery (Board of Directors and Chair of the Certifying Examination Committee), the Association of Academic Surgeons (as President) and the Commission on Cancer (Chair, Board of Directors).
 He was also on the founding Boards of the National Comprehensive Cancer Network (NCCN) and the National Cancer Data Base (NCDB).

-Mark Roh, MD, is the chairman of the Department of Surgery at M. D. Anderson Cancer Center Orlando.
+Mark Roh, MD, is President at UF Health Cancer Center at Orlando Health, Orlando, FL.
 Dr. Roh also serves as the academic chairman for the Department of Surgery for the Graduate Medical Education Program at Orlando Regional Medical Center.
 Since 1994, Dr. Roh has been the executive editor of the Annals of Surgical Oncology and is the associate director of Medical Affairs at the National Surgical Breast and Bowel Project (NSABP), an NIH supported clinical trials foundation.
 Dr. Roh has published hundreds of articles in peer-reviewed journals and lectured nationally and internationally.